Michael0x2a/pathinit/README.md

 ## Todo

 - Allow the user to initialize by using `pathinit <group>` instead of having to run a separate batch file under `init-<group>`.
+- Expand this readme, and otherwise make this project slightly more suitable for general use